petermuller/flowdometry/README.md

 # thesis_code

 These are all the files associated with my thesis as organized as I can get them.
 The files are here to have them open-sourced, but they will not run out of the box.
 The KITTI dataset is used but there are many hardcoded references to where it was saved in the research cluster I used at RIT.
+You can download my thesis here: http://scholarworks.rit.edu/theses/9316/

 ## Directories